 Tips for Investors

 - If you’re interested in investing in floating rate notes, consider working with a financial advisor to make sure it’s the right move for your money.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before investing in a floating rate note such as a bond, consider every type of bond available.
 From zero-coupon bonds to callable bonds, there are many for investors to explore.